-This Agreement shall become effective November 1, 2017, and shall remain in effect through October 31, 2020, or until expiration of the Employer's principal operating Agreement with the State of California, whichever is earlier.
-For the 2018-19 fiscal year, in addition to the reopener on Salaries (Section 23) scheduled forSeptember 2018, each party may select two sections of the Agreement for reopener negotiations.
-For the 2019-20 fiscal year, in addition to the reopener on Salaries (Section 23) scheduled for
+This Agreement shall become effective upon ratification by the bargaining unit members and the ACRC Board of Directors, and shall remain in effect through October 31, 2024, or until expiration of the Employer's principal operating Agreement with the State of California, whichever is earlier.
+The Agreement shall be reopened in May 2023 as provided in Section 23.